dwbruhn/android-firefox-cursor/README.md

 ## Summary

-Upon firing of an `keypress` event, the reported cursor position is wrong in a particiular situation.
+Upon firing of an `keypress` event, the reported cursor position is wrong in a particular situation.

 ## More info